-Pending Litigation - The Board's former engineering firm (the "firm") has filed a lawsuit in the Superior Court of New Jersey, Law Division, Essex County, seeking judgment of approximately \$1,975,000 enforcing a May, 2008 written settlement agreement.
-The Board counterclaimed for rescission of the settlement agreement and return of \$750,000 paid to this firm pursuant to the settlement.
-On February 17, 2009, the Law Division entered a judgment rescinding the settlement agreement on the basis of unilateral mistake and ordering the firm to pay the Board \$750,000 representing the return of the money paid to the firm pursuant to the settlement agreement.
-The firm appealed that judgment to the Appellate Division, and on August 30, 2010 the Appellate Division reversed the Law Division's judgment and remanded the matter for a plenary hearing.
-On February 22, 2011 the firm filed a second amended complaint asserting additional causes of action.
-On May 18, 2011, the District filed a motion to dismiss certain claims as being subject to arbitration between the District and the firm.
+Pending Litigation - The Board's former engineering firm (the "Firm") has filed a lawsuit in the Superior Court of New Jersey, Law Division, Essex County, seeking judgment of approximately \$1,975,000 enforcing a May, 2008 written settlement agreement.
+The Board counterclaimed for rescission of the settlement agreement and return of \$750,000 paid to this Firm pursuant to the settlement.
+On February 17, 2009, the Law Division entered a judgment rescinding the settlement agreement on the basis of unilateral mistake and ordering the Firm to pay the Board \$750,000 representing the return of the money paid to the Firm pursuant to the settlement agreement.
+The Firm appealed that judgment to the Appellate Division, and on August 30, 2010 the Appellate Division reversed the Law Division's judgment and remanded the matter for a plenary hearing.
+On February 22, 2011 the Firm filed a second amended complaint asserting additional causes of action.
+On May 18, 2011, the District filed a motion to dismiss certain claims as being subject to arbitration between the District and the Firm.
 The District's motion was granted on August 19, 2011.
-The firm has filed a motion for reconsideration, which was denied on December 15, 2011.
-The firm then filed an appeal whereby it seeks to compel the District to arbitrate the enforceability of the settlement agreement.
+The Firm filed a motion for reconsideration, which was denied on December 15, 2011.
+The Firm then filed an appeal whereby it seeks to compel the District to arbitrate the enforceability of the settlement agreement.
 On January 25, 2013 the Appellate Division affirmed the Judge's previous decisions.
 In March 2013, the District filed a motion for summary judgement seeking to declare the settlement agreement and underlying construction management contract void and unenforceable.
-The motion is presently pending.
-As it has done so far, the District intends to defend against the firm's claims and pursue the return of its \$750,000 payment.
+The matter was settled on August 24, 2014 and a settlement of \$465,000 to the engineering Firm was approved by the District.
+The settlement terms require the amount to be paid by November 8, 2014.
+On January 25, 2013, the Firm filed a Demand for Arbitration against the Board.
+This Demand sought \$3,000,000 in damages.
+Under the terms of the settlement with the engineering firm, described above, this arbitration is to be withdrawn with prejudice by the claimant.